codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/2017-10-22-effective-marketing-calls-to-action.md

 date: 2017-10-22 18:10:00
 categories: business
 tags: marketing business call-to-action
 description: Calls to action should be compelling with an eye catching and easy-to-understand look.
+However, they should also offer the promise of great content or services.
 image: http://blog.codecarrot.net/images/0.-Call-to-Actions-1024x682.jpg
 ---